Dental Implants

 Anatomic position / angulation for implants

-Esthetic expectations of the patient
+Esthetic expectations of the patien

 As treatment with implant varies widely and requires a long span of time to allow for proper healing, each person considering implants has to be evaluated to assess several clinical and radiographic variables to include :